kcook98765/plugin.video.librarygenie/docs/data_sources.md

 ```

 ### URL Generation Logic
-The recent fix addresses URL generation for all library-referenced items:
+URL generation for all library-referenced items:

 ```python
 # Determine the appropriate URL for this item